The title is deliberately intended as a "defamiliarising technique", indicating the non-traditional approach that the various contributors adopt.

 2. Christian denominations (George D. Chryssides)

-3. Field work in the study of Christianity (to be confirmed)
+3. Field work in the study of Christianity (Simon Coleman, University of Toronto)

 4. The role of the Bible (Andrew Village, York St John University, UK)

 5. Christians and the Arts (Sue Yore, York St John University, UK)

 6. Vernacular Christianity (Stephen E. Gregg, University of Wolverhampton, UK)

 7. Spirituality (Stefania Palmisano, University of Torino, Italy)

 8. Inter-religious Encounter (Elizabeth Harris, University of Birmingham, UK)

 Part II: Current research and issues - shorter essays on emerging trends, directions, and scholarly conversations within the field.